dceddia/snapshot-testing-apis-talk/slides.md

 Note:

-The idea is that if you have a React component like this...
+* start off with a React component
+* simple one: a List that accepts items
+* renders the items

 ---